Taiwan premier wants athlete punished for wearing China suit - NewsBreak

 Taiwan premier wants athlete punished for wearing China suit

-Taiwan’s premier wants a Taiwan ese Olympic speedskater to be punished for wearing what appeared to be a suit from China’s team during training.
+TAIPEI, Taiwan — (AP) — Taiwan’s premier wants a Taiwanese Olympic speedskater to be punished for wearing what appeared to be a suit from China’s team during training.

 Symbols of the two sides are especially sensitive at a time when China's ruling Communist Party, which claims Taiwan as part of its territory even though the island has long operated with its own government, is trying to intimidate the democracy by flying fighter jets and bombers nearby.